noErrdev/python-chatops-incident-mplatform/docs/content/ui.md

 # UI

 The interface provides multi-level sorting, filtering, and data coloring capabilities.
-It includes a theme toggle and the ability to expand incidents to view their contained alerts.
+It includes a theme toggle and the ability to expand incidents to view their details and contained alerts.

 The interface uses WebSocket for communication on the `/ws` path.
 If you use a reverse proxy, don't forget to properly forward the traffic.